KittyCAD/glass-skeleton/README.md

 At a high level, the recording mechanisms (detailed below) output a BSON capture file that is then fed into a replay tool.

+The tool supports the following protocols:

+* WebSocket

 ## Capture